Pioneerhardware/lwc-calendar-redirect/README.md

 The user will need the following permissions to ensure the redirect and Events calendar work as expected:

-As this is mainly created for Partner/Community Users in mind, I'll detail those first.
+As this is mainly created for Partner/Community Users in mind, I'll detail those only.
 This is assuming you place the component on a lightning page & create a Tab that uses the page.

 ### Partner License Profile
 - Edit Events (Enabled)